hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 !!! note "Machine specific configs"
     If you're using the Conveyor Gradle plugin's machine specific configs then this won't work because you'll overwrite the machine-specific inputs lists.
 So in these more advanced cases you may need to post-process the generated config, or write your own Gradle task to generate it.

+## Shipping apps that use JCEF (Java Chromium Embedding Framework)

+JCEF lets you embed Chromium into your app.
+It's easy to ship the CEF binaries with your app such that everything is signed and put in the right places.

+The procedure for this is documented in a [blog post](https://hydraulic.software/blog/13-deploying-apps-with-jcef.html) and we provide a
+[sample app](https://github.com/hydraulic-software/jcef-conveyor) you can use as a reference.